-R2103 This mite scare you!!
-(Halloween edition) Study of the pest, Two spotted spider mite.
+R2103 The Mighty Mite.
+Study of the pest, Two spotted spider mite.

 2 spotted spider mite falls into the category which is NOT studied in detail so the life cycle does not need to be known.